SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 Audits built from the same template will be saved in the same CSV file which is named after the templates unique ID number. i.e. `TEMPLATE_ID.csv`

-To export Multiple Audits to Bulk CSV file, run the `safetyculture_audit_exporter` with the format option set to CSV:
+To export Multiple Audits to Bulk CSV file, run the `iauditor_exporter` with the format option set to CSV:
 ```
-safetyculture_audit_exporter --format csv
+iauditor_exporter --format csv
 ```

 #### The format of the following CSV values do not match the format used by the SafetyCulture API Audit JSON